Inverse Optimization: Theory and Applications

 \citet{chan2020inverse} consider $\FOPL(\bPhi)$ where the right-hand-side constraint vector $\bpsi = \bb$ is known and only $\bPhi$ must be estimated.
 Given an observed $\bhx$, the inverse-feasible set is

-Although the above $\Thetainv(\bhx)$ contains bilinear constraints $\bPhi^\tpose \blambda = \bc$,~\citet{chan2020inverse} propose a solution method by observing that for $\bhx$ to be optimal, it must satisfy at least one constraint with equality.
-Specifically, an optimal solution of the inverse problem can be obtained by perturbing the nearest facet $\{ \bx \;|\; \hat{\bphi}_j^\tpose \bx \geq \psi_j \}$ from $\bhx$ until the corresponding constraint is satisfied.
-That is, for the appropriate facet indexed by $j$, we minimize $\| \bphi_j - \hat{\bphi}_j \|$ until $\bphi_j^\tpose \bhx = b_j$, while keeping the other constraints fixed to the prior estimate.~\citet{chan2020inverse} further show that the optimal solution has a closed form structure.
+Although $\Thetainv(\bhx)$ contains bilinear constraints $\bPhi^\tpose \blambda = \bc$,~\citet{chan2020inverse} propose a solution method by observing that for $\bhx$ to be optimal, it must satisfy at least one constraint with equality.
+Specifically, an optimal solution of the inverse problem can be obtained by perturbing the nearest facet $\{ \bx \;|\; \hat{\bphi}_j^\tpose \bx \geq b_j \}$ from $\bhx$ until the corresponding constraint is satisfied.

-\citet{ghobadi2021inferring} consider the general problem of estimating both $\bPhi$ and $\bpsi$.\footnote{Both \citet{chan2020inverse} and~\citet{ghobadi2021inferring} consider both classical inverse optimization and the data-driven variant which we discuss in Section~\ref{sec:data-driven_IO}.
-Here, we focus on the classical setting.} Here, the inverse-feasible set